Francis Spring: Personal life and later years

 In 1873, Spring married Charlotte, the daughter of Mr Samuel Townsend JP.
 She died in 1930.
 Spring founded the Royal Madras Yacht Club in 1911, which still exists as the premier sailing club in India.
 He retired in 1919, shortly after his seventieth birthday.
 He left India and moved to Jersey in the Channel Islands, where he lived for the last fourteen years of his life.
 With a considerable personal fortune, he gave a large amount of money for restoration work on St Peter and St Paul's Church, Lavenham, his family's ancestral church, where he has a memorial.
 Spring died at Saint Aubin on 25 August 1933 at the age of 84.

 Honours

 For his accomplishments, Spring was made a Companion of the Order of the Indian Empire in 1894 and appointed Knight Commander of the Order of the Indian Empire in 1911.
-He was a member of the Institute of Civil Engineers, Institute of Mechanical Engineers and American Society of Civil Engineers.
+He was a member of the Institution of Civil Engineers, Institute of Mechanical Engineers and American Society of Civil Engineers.
 In December 1901 he received the honorary degree of Master of Engineering from the University of Dublin.
 Spring was also the first person in Madras city to own a registered automobile.
 He was an honorary major in the South India Railway Volunteer Rifles.

 A tug boat operating in Madras harbour is named Sir Francis Spring, as is the main road leading to the port, and the marina of the Royal Madras Yacht Club is called Springhaven.